ds-lab/EsophagusVisualization/features/database.md

 - **Activation**: The tab becomes active only when a visit is selected.
 Without a selection, it remains inactive.
 - **Therapy Data**:
-  - Therapy data is collected if the visit type is set to "Therapy."
+  - Therapy data is collected if the visit type is set to "Therapy".
   - Therapy types include:
     - Botox Injection
     - Pneumatic Dilation